FaithMatters: Living a Resurrection-Shaped Life

 - Listen to their present lives for places needing resurrection;

 - Recognize their own resurrection experiences as a resource for ministry to others needing new life.

 March 6 Lecture is free and open to the public.
-A free will "love offering" will be collected onsite; you may contribute in advance via credit card in the registration form below.
+A free-will offering will be collected onsite; you may contribute in advance via credit card in the registration form below.

 March 7 Workshop Tuition: $79 until Feb.
 28, $99 thereafter.
 Tuition includes lunch.

 Lodging is not included with tuition.
 For travel & accommodation information, click here.

 The Rt.
 Rev. Jacob W. Owensby, Ph.D., D.D. was consecrated and seated as the fourth bishop of Western Louisiana in 2012.
 At the time of his election on April 21, 2012, he was serving as dean of St. Mark’s Cathedral in Shreveport, LA.